George and Martha

 George and Martha is a series of children's books written and illustrated by James Marshall between 1972 and 1988.
-Each book in the series contains five short stories describing interactions between two hippos, George and Martha (named after the first U.S. president and his wife).
+Each book in the series contains five short stories describing interactions between two hippos, George and Martha (named after the married couple in Edward Albee's play Who's Afraid of Virginia Woolf).
 The books inspired an American/Canadian animated children's television show which comprised 26 episodes made in 1999, and a musical made in 2011.

 Plot

 The books have a slice of life depiction of the everyday life of best friends George and Martha.
 Their regular activities include taking dance classes, going to the beach and the amusement park, and playing practical jokes on each other.
 In a humorous way, the series teaches about friendship.
 George and Martha sometimes argue, but always make up.

 Books

 The George and Martha books comprise the following titles: